charleyoshi/todo_app_ruby_on_rails/README.md

 # Ruby on Rails Todo App

-This Todo App is a simple yet powerful task management application built on the Ruby on Rails framework.
-It provides users with the ability to **CRUD** - create, update, and delete tasks, as well as mark tasks as complete.
-The application follows the **MVC** (Model-View-Controller) architecture, making it easy to understand and extend.
+This Todo App is a simple yet powerful task management application built on the [Ruby on Rails](https://rubyonrails.org/) framework.
+It provides users with the ability to [CRUD](https://www.codecademy.com/article/what-is-crud) - create, update, and delete tasks, as well as mark tasks as complete.
+The application follows the [MVC](https://www.codecademy.com/article/mvc) (Model-View-Controller) architecture, making it easy to understand and extend.

 ## Features

-- **Categories**: Tasks can be grouped into categories to help users better organize their to-do list.
+- 📚**Categories**: Tasks can be grouped into categories to help users better organize their to-do list.
 Users can create, edit, and delete categories to suit their needs.

-- **Task Management**: Users can create new tasks, edit existing ones, mark tasks as complete, and delete tasks.
+- 📝**Task Management**: Users can create new tasks, edit existing ones, mark tasks as complete, and delete tasks.
 The tasks are organized into categories for better organization.

-- **Responsive Design**: The application is built with a responsive design, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.
+- 🛠️**Responsive Design**: The application is built with a responsive design, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.

 ## Requirements